Understanding Electrolytic Cells

 Electrolytic Cell Setup

-An electrolytic cell typically consists of a power supply, two electrodes immersed in an electrolyte solution, and a voltmeter to measure the potential difference.
+A typical electrolytic cell consists of a power supply (DC source), two electrodes (inert or reactive depending on the application) immersed in an electrolyte solution, and often a voltmeter to measure the cell potential and/or an ammeter to measure the current.

 Polarization

-Polarization is the buildup of bubbles on the electrodes during electrolysis, which can hinder the efficiency of the process.
-It can be minimized by using appropriate electrode materials and operating conditions.
+Polarization is the buildup of reaction products (often gases) on the electrodes during electrolysis, which increases the resistance and hinders the efficiency of the process.
+It can be minimized by using appropriate electrode materials, increasing the surface area of the electrodes, stirring the electrolyte, and controlling the applied voltage or current.

 Types of Experiments